Internet Boyfriend Layer Cake

 - For the vanilla bean paste, I used Nielsen-Massey Pure Vanilla Bean Paste, but you can substitute for a pure vanilla extract.

-- For the gel colours, I use AmeriColor Royal Blue, Regal Purple and Super Black but there are certainly other combinations that will yield the navy blue colour.
+- For the gel colours, I use AmeriColor Royal Blue, Regal Purple and Super Black but there are certainly other combinations that will yield the navy blue colour, try a combination of Sweetapolita Oil Based Colours to get your desired look!

 - For the cake assembly and frosting, I always use the Ateco 612 Revolving Cake Turntable, as well as an Angled Icing Spatula and Straight Icing Spatula.